Fact Sheet FS1287

 Introduction

 Like many people, individuals with developmental disabilities are visual learners and learn better with visual supports.
-When working with both adult and youth audiences, it is important to understand the visual learning style as well as how and why visual supports help individuals to be more successful in the learning environment.
+When working with both adult and youth audiences, it is important to understand the visual learning style and how and why visual supports help individuals be more successful in the learning environment.
 Visual supports can be helpful in managing behavior and reducing anxiety as individuals transition between activities, schedules, or settings.

 Visual Learners

 People with developmental disabilities are most often strong visual learners.
 They understand what they see better than what they hear.
-Visual supports, also called visual cues, are tools that assist learners in a variety of ways.
+Visual supports, also called visual cues, are tools that help learners in many ways.
 They enhance learning by helping visual learners understand activities, tasks, directions, and discussions.
 Visual supports facilitate attention-getting; make ideas and concepts more concrete; aid in recall of verbal information; serve as effective prompts; cue appropriate behavior; and ultimately facilitate independence.
 The usage of visual supports or cues can enhance learning and engagement thus reducing the potential for problematic behavior.

 What Are Visual Supports?